Playtime with your baby: Learning and growing in the first year

 - Toys that make interesting sounds (rattles, shakers, chimes) are better than toys that make electronic sounds.
-Just be sure they are not too loud for baby’s sensitive ears.
+Just be sure they are not too loud for the baby’s sensitive ears.

 From 6 to 12 months

 In the second half of the first year, your baby sees anything within reach as a potential toy.
 And if he can reach it, he’ll probably put it in his mouth.
 He wants to know how things work, and what they do when they’re dropped, rolled, shaken, banged or thrown.
-Toys that are safe for and appealing to babies this age include:
+Toys that are safe and appealing to babies this age include:

 - Stacking and nesting toys: A set of nesting cups and some sturdy blocks are a great investment.
 They’ll provide hours of playtime well beyond your baby’s first year.